The-Lab-LaBella/LaBellaLabHandbook/README.md

 This document has been modeled after the following exceptional examples and will be updated with university resources.
 Other lab manuals: https://github.com/memobc/memolab-manual http://jpeelle.net/peellelab_manual.pdf https://github.com/alylab/labmanual

-This document was last updated on May 19th 2022.
+This document was last updated on December 10th 2025

+&nbsp;
+&nbsp;

 ## 2. Expectations